ocaml/platform-blog/about-utop.md

 2. it behaves like a real shell, i.e. you cannot delete the prompt

-They are several Emacs libraries for writing shell-like modes but I wrote my own because with all of the one i found it is possible to insert or remove characters from the prompt, which really annoyed me.
+They are several Emacs libraries for writing shell-like modes but I wrote my own because with all of the ones I found it is possible to insert or remove characters from the prompt, which really annoyed me.
 Even with the mode used by the Emacs Shell mode it is possible.
 AFAIK at the time I wrote it the UTop mode was the only one